yqcai888/easy_dcase_task1/README.md

 class YourModel(_BaseBackbone):
 ...
 ```
-Implement new spectrogram extractor in util/spec_extractor/ and inherit the _BaseBackbone:
+Implement new spectrogram extractor in util/spec_extractor/ and inherit the _SpecExtractor:
 ```
 class NewExtractor(_SpecExtractor):
 ...